Academic Program

 Program Overview

-Where can I learn more about majoring in American Studies?
+Where can I learn more about majoring and minoring in American Studies?

-Interested students can direct their questions about the American Studies program to its faculty coordinator, Dr. Jamin Rowan
+Interested students can direct their questions about the American Studies program to its faculty coordinator, Dr. Jamin Rowan, or to the knowledgeable and helpful advisers in Kennedy Center Advisement.

-How do I declare a major in American Studies?
+How do I declare a major or minor in American Studies?

-What knowledge and skills may I expect to gain as an American Studies major?
+What knowledge and skills may I expect to gain as an American Studies major or minor?

 - Work independently by creating a course of study that aligns with your personal interests